The Worldwide Privacy Tour: Reception

-John Schwarz, writing for Bubbleblabber.com rated the episode a 8.5 out of 10, and stated the episode reaffirmed South Park's status as "the undisputed king of adult animated comedy", noting that it got "people talking, pissing off celebrities, and making tons of money in the process while doing so" and "week over week, 'The Worldwide Privacy Tour' actually has gone up in the ratings from South Park's premiere episode of 'Cupid Ye'".
+John Schwarz, writing for Bubbleblabber.com rated the episode an 8.5 out of 10, and stated the episode reaffirmed South Park's status as "the undisputed king of adult animated comedy", noting that it got "people talking, pissing off celebrities, and making tons of money in the process while doing so" and "week over week, 'The Worldwide Privacy Tour' actually has gone up in the ratings from South Park's premiere episode of 'Cupid Ye'".

 Tom Peck, writing in The Independent, opined that the episode "[ripped] the absolute piss out of them [the Duke and Duchess of Sussex]" and "is absolutely hilarious, a brutalizing satire delivered with the kind of economy and precision that has kept South Park on air for fully 25 years."
 Peck concluded, "The problem with South Park getting their claws into them [the Duke and Duchess] is not a small one.
 It makes it clear that they have turned themselves into a joke, both in their old home and their new one."

 Journalists speculated that the episode was inspired by the Duchess of Sussex's remarks when interviewed by Oprah Winfrey.
 When asked whether the Duke and Duchess should expect a loss of privacy in exchange for royal status, Meghan replied, "I think everyone has a basic right to privacy.
 Basic.
 We're not talking about anything that anybody else wouldn't expect."